Tsurune

 Tsurune (ツルネ -風舞高校弓道部-, Tsurune: Kazemai Kōkō Kyūdō-bu) is a Japanese light novel series written by Kotoko Ayano, with illustrations by Chinatsu Morimoto.
 The first novel won a Special Judge Award in the Kyoto Animation Award competition in 2016, and was published by the studio in December of that year.

 An anime television series adaptation, produced by Kyoto Animation, aired from October 2018 to January 2019.
-An anime film premiered in August 2022.
-A second season premiered in January 2023.
+A compilation film premiered in August 2022.
+A second season aired from January to March 2023.

 Plot

 Minato Narumiya used to be in his middle school's kyūdō club until a certain incident in his last tournament caused him to resolve to quit archery for good.
 When he attends high school, his childhood friends Seiya Takehaya and Ryōhei Yamanouchi try to rope him into joining the high school's kyūdō club again, but he refuses.
-However, an encounter with a mysterious man at an archery range in a forest inspires Minato to take up archery once more.
+However, an encounter with a mysterious man at an archery range at a shinto shrine in a forest inspires Minato to take up archery once more.
 Minato joins the Kazemai High School Kyūdō Club and along with his old friends and new teammates, Nanao Kisaragi and Kaito Onogi, they aim for winning the prefectural tournament.